ProjectsGm2/Gm2-Category-Sort/README.md

 Success: Auto assign complete.
 ```

+During analysis common negative phrases such as `not for`, `does not fit` or
+`without` are detected and prevent category matches.
+The tool also performs
+basic stemming so minor wording differences like `lugs` vs `lug`,
+`holes`/`hh` vs `hole` still map to the correct terms.

 ## SEO Improvements

 When active filters are applied, the plugin outputs a canonical link pointing to